mediacloud/backend/README.md

 ## Distribution

 1. Update the version number in `mediacloud/__init__.py`
-2. Make a breif note in the version history section in the README file about the changes
+2. Make a brief note in the version history section in the README file about the changes
 3. Run `python setup.py sdist` to test out a version locally
-4. Then run `python setup.py sdist upload -r pypitest` to make sure the release works
+4. Then run `python setup.py sdist upload -r pypitest` to release a test version to PyPI's test server
 5. Run `pip install -i https://testpypi.python.org/pypi mediacloud` somewhere and then use it with Pytho to make sure the test release works.
 6. When you're ready to push to pypi run `python setup.py sdist upload -r pypi`
 7. Run `pip install mediacloud` somewhere and then try it to make sure it worked.